 Reaction injection molding (RIM) is a plastic molding process commonly used for larger (parts up to 8' x 8'), geometrically-complex parts, rigid foam parts and parts that have lower annual production runs (100-20,000).
-One of the main differences between reaction injection molding and standard injection molding is the use of thermoset polymers, such as polyurethane
+One of the main differences between reaction injection molding and standard injection molding is the use of thermoset polymers, such as polyurethane, instead of thermoplastics.

 The addition of a curing phase in the molding process makes reaction injection molding distinct from standard injection molding.
 The low viscosity of the material caused by the exothermic reaction of the two raw materials (isocyanate and polyol) and low injection pressures in the RIM process ensures long material travel paths, which is helpful in the production of large parts; elimination of built-in stresses, which is due to the reaction versus the pressure of injection; and exceptional durability of the finished part.

-RIM is used in a host of industrial applications such as medical enclosures, automotive interior/exterior parts, telecommunications structures, laboratory and analytical housings, heavy equipment, agriculture, vehicle covers and various consumer goods.
-RIM is also used to make panels/covers for electronics, laboratory and analytical/scientific equipment, enclosures for medical devices, housings for computers and telecommunications equipment, ATM housings and a host of automotive components for the transportation industry.
-RIM parts are sturdy, durable and resistant to aging and weathering, and so the reaction molding process is often used to produce molded plastic parts such as radar antennae, telephone system shields and automobile bumpers that are required to withstand impact and abuse.
-RIM is an economical option for manufacturing these parts due to low labor costs, minimal material waste, use of low cost aluminum tooling and various material options.
+These types of parts are sturdy, durable and resistant to aging and weathering, and so the reaction molding process is often used to produce molded plastic parts such as radar antennae, telephone system shields and automobile bumpers that are required to withstand impact and abuse.
+Reaction injection molding is an economical option for manufacturing these parts due to low labor costs, minimal material waste, use of low cost aluminum tooling and various material options.

 Advantages of RIM versus other low volume production methods are cost savings, part repeatability and consistency, weight savings, design freedom and overall part quality.
 Huge cost, weight and quality advantages can be reaped from RIM for operations that already use FRP (Fiberglass layup) as a production method.
 Due to the control over wall thickness and dimensional/assembly features it allows, RIM will produce a better fit and finished assembly every time compared to other processes.
 RIM also makes it possible to have very large draws as well as various wall sections without sink or distortion.
 RIM engineers can design for both the aesthetic side of the part (side A) and the working side of the part (side B) and apply many more DFMA principles.